Absence of measurement- and unraveling-induced entanglement transitions in continuously monitored one-dimensional free fermions: Numerical validation of field-theory predictions

-Figure~\ref{fig:Clg0_vs_l_plot} shows the rescaled connected density correlation function~\eqref{eq:connected-density-correlation-function} as a function of the chord length $\tilde{\ell} = \left( L/\pi \right) \sin(\pi\ell/L)$, which takes both the finite size of the system and the periodic boundary conditions into account~\cite{DiFrancesco1997}.
-For comparison, the black dashed line shows the bulk approximation for the Gaussian correlation function, obtained by transforming Eq.~\eqref{eq:C-q-Gaussian-bulk} to real space.
-On intermediate scales, $l_0 < l < l_c$, the numerical data exhibit approximately algebraic decay, $C_l \sim \tilde{l}^{-2}$, as characteristic for a 1D CFT.
-Following Ref.~\cite{Starchl2025}, we identify $l_c$ with the scale beyond which the deviation between the numerical data and a tangent to the data $\sim \tilde{l}^{-2}$ exceeds $10 \, \%$.
-As shown in the inset, we find good agreement with the expected scaling $l_c \sim q_c^{-1} \sim \gamma^{-2}$ for $\varphi = 0$ and $\varphi = \pi/4$.
+The insets of Fig.~\ref{fig:Clg0_vs_l_plot} show good agreement of the numerical data for $l_c$ with the expected scaling $l_c \sim q_c^{-1} \sim \gamma^{-2}$ for $\varphi = 0$ and $\varphi = \pi/4$.
 However, for $\varphi = 5 \pi/12$, we observe a different scaling $l_c \sim \gamma^{-2/3}$ at small values of $\gamma/J$.
 We attribute the modified scaling of $l_c$ to a change in the shape of the correlation function in the nonuniversal regime $l \lesssim l_0$.
 In this regime, the numerical data agree well with the Gaussian approximation, and the change in the shape can be seen best in the latter: For small values of $\varphi$, the Gaussian correlation function is concave; however, close inspection of Fig.~\ref{fig:Clg0_vs_l_plot}(c) reveals that for $\varphi = 5 \pi/12$, the Gaussian correlation function exhibits a ``dent'' between $\tilde{l}/l_0 \approx 10$ and $\tilde{l}/l_0 \approx 10^2$.
 Recall that our method to determine $l_c$ involves drawing a tangent to the correlation function.
 Clearly, the point at which the tangent meets the correlation function is affected by this change of shape.
 This suggests that the change of shape is also the cause for the modified scaling behavior of $l_c$.
 We did not attempt to determine precisely the value of $\varphi$ at which the Gaussian correlation function ceases to be concave; however, the dent is there also for $\varphi = \pi/3$, which indicates that it appears first between $\varphi = \pi/4$ and $\varphi = \pi/3$~\cite{Niederegger2025}.

 Note that in Fig.~\ref{fig:Cqg0_vs_qT_plot}(c), the deviation of the data point for the smallest value of $\gamma/J$ from $q_c \sim \gamma^2$ is compatible with the onset of the scaling $q_c \sim l_c^{-1} \sim \gamma^{2/3}$.
 However, we have defined $q_c$ as the position of the maximum of $C_q/(g_{\varphi, 0} q)$; for the smallest values of $\gamma/J$, we do not find a maximum within the range of values of $\tilde{q} l_0$, which is bounded from below by the inverse system size.
 Therefore, conclusively demonstrating the scaling $q_c \sim \gamma^{2/3}$ would require larger system sizes.